rebuilt/eniac_presentation/resources/notes.md

 * 1000 times faster than the differential Analyzer
 * General Purpose

+"And we took the string and band devices out of the integrator and put in the electric motors, gears, and photocells, and a variety of other things.
+(They originally had students down there building pointers, putting arbitrary functions into the machine and we got rid of those and put in devices that followed curves drawn on pieces of paper with photocell motors.)
+By the time we got done, I had to put in a couple of hundred tubes into the otherwise mechanical machine.
+Not only a couple of hundred tubes but 13 amplidynes and 15 to 20 servomotors and a bunch of photocells and various other power supplies and contraptions.
+So the machine was no longer a mechanical machine
+The original machine could have been driven with a steam engine, it was just mechanical, you just had to turn it with a couple of motors; actually there was a motor for each integrator--18 motors to be exact.
+But it could have been 13 steam engines just as well.
+So, by now it really was an electro-mechanical device, though still analog.
+The improvement however was pretty exciting--the speed was about 10 times and the accuracy about 10 times.
+The individual integrators were accurate to 100 to 1 percent--which is pretty accurate for an analog device.
+In fact to get beyond that, you had to air condition the room better.
+To go beyond that with analog devices, we were already grinding parts down to 50 millionths of an inch or so in integrator wheels.
+We decided it would be an error to get another factor of 10 to improve speed of accuracy, a Herculean error which we probably would still be at if we had chosen that road."

+So, the ENIAC is a peculiar machine and it's the only machine that we ever built that didn't have centralized programming.
+It had what I would call a distributed programming system--which I would have later called local control (which has later been called local control and many of the original patents are written for this principle of local control and nobody could use it much in later machines).

+So, the ENIAC is a peculiar machine and it's the only machine that we ever built that didn't have centralized programming.
+It had what I would call a distributed programming system--which I would have later called local control (which has later been called local control and many of the original patents are written for this principle of local control and nobody could use it much in later machines).

+Some TV sets had 30 tubes.

 ## Engineers
 * Robert F. Shaw (function tables)
 * Jeffrey Chuan Chu (divider/square-rooter)